raspdevpy/ccdoc/guide/Text/Components/selectMenu.md

 {emoji=$customEmoji[reject]}
 ]
 ```
-* `id` the id of menu must be unique on multiplie menus
+* `id` the id of menu must be unique on multiple menus
 * `placeholder`
 * `min` minimum to select (optional)
 * `max` maximum to select (optional)